 The most touristy part of San Francisco.
 Souvenir shops and clam chowder are the main occurence here.
 Not where I would spend most of my time when there are so many cool areas in the city.
 We passed through here just to look at the famous Sea Lions on the pier.
 If you’re really pining to eat hear head upstairs to Fog Harbour Fish House or go to Boudin Bakery for sourdough and clam chowder .

 Alcatraz was a federal prison operating from 1934 to 1963.
 Infamous prisoners such as Al Capone were held there.
 Alcatraz is only accessible by ferry.
 Some say Alcatraz is incredible, some say it’s boring.
 I went years ago and did not revisit on this occasion, but I remember thinking it was quite interesting!
 You must buy your ticket in advance as they sometimes sell out days ahead.
 If tickets are already sold out purchase a combo pass and you’re in!

-What to do in San Francisco in 3 Days: Day 2
+San Francisco Itinerary: Day 2

 1. Telegraph Hill + Coit Tower

 Apparently there is a flock of parrots living in Telegraph Hill, how crazy is that!
 From the 210 foot – Coit Tower you can get some great 360 degree views of the city.

 Did you know the Chinatown in San Francisco is the biggest one in North America?

 - Li Po – This Cocktail lounge has been open in Chinatown since 1937!
 You’ve gotta get the Mai Thai.

 - Golden Gate Fortune Cookie Factory– See fortune cookies being made by hand.
 Pick up the x rated ones for the perfect gag gift!